-- 7.2.4.1 50 mL Polypropylene Conical Sterile Centrifuge Tubes (example: Thermo Scientific Cat # 339652) if transporting to processing laboratory. - 7.2.5 Additional Consumables for OCT (Optimal Cutting Temperature) Freezing used for histopathology studies.
-Optional Site Laboratory Processing Protocol dependent, may be deferred to central laboratory if deemed appropriate.

-- 7.2.5.1 Tissue embedding cartridge (product should be supplied by the team in "kits") - 7.2.5.2 Container for dry ice/ethanol bath (refer to 7.2.3.1) - 7.2.5.3 Dry ice pellets
+- 7.2.4.1 50 mL Polypropylene Conical Sterile Centrifuge Tubes (example: Thermo Scientific Cat # 339652) if transporting to processing laboratory. - 7.2.4.2 Tissue embedding cartridge (If applicable, product may be supplied by the team in "kits") - 7.2.5 Additional Consumables for Optimal Cutting Temperature (OCT) Freezing used for histopathology studies.
+Optional Site Laboratory Processing Protocol dependent, may be deferred to central laboratory if deemed appropriate. - 7.2.5.1 Tissue embedding cartridge (If applicable, product may be supplied by the team in "kits") - 7.2.5.2 Container for dry ice/ethanol bath (refer to 7.3.3.1) - 7.2.5.3 Dry ice pellets